Information about building processes, return/exchange policies, shipping information, and more.

 + What are the benefits of a smaller, handmade speaker?

-We've seen this happen time and again across cross disciplinary studies.
+I've seen this happen time and again across cross disciplinary studies.
 Less is More, when a fresh, simpler design concept discovers higher quality materials and careful production techniques that revolve around the primary sense in question - the sound quality.

-Our fullrange speaker and subwoofer cabinet designs prove that the acoustic environment and presentation of far larger loudspeakers can indeed come from compact wooden speaker enclosures, but the materials and construction must be of sufficiently high quality and balanced in strength in order to reliably attain ideal acoustic behavior.
-In the process of pursuing this goal, we arrived at even better sound quality than we could have ever imagined!
+The fullrange speaker and subwoofer cabinet designs prove that the acoustic environment and presentation of far larger loudspeakers can indeed come from compact wooden speaker enclosures, but the materials and construction must be of sufficiently high quality and balanced in strength in order to reliably attain ideal acoustic behavior.
+In the process of pursuing this goal, I arrived at even better sound quality than I could have ever imagined!
 In a sense, there is less to go wrong in a smaller but more carefully tuned speaker enclosure.
 Just like the way that small race cars handle the twisty bits with ease that flat out embarrasses larger, chunkier, messier race car designs.

 + I'm not convinced on why a direct, single driver is better.